Radial Duality Part II: Applications and Algorithms: Radial Algorithms for Concave Maximization

-\end{proof} Recall for concave $f$ the formula for $R(f)$ can be simplified to $\inf\{\|x\|\mid f(x)=0\}$, which quantifies how interior the origin is to the set $\{x \mid f(x)>0\}$.
+{ where the last line bounds $1/\|\zeta_k'\|^2$ below by $R(f)^2$ and $f^\Gamma(y_k)/d^*$ below by one.} Rearranging this completes our proof. \end{proof} Recall for concave $f$ the formula for $R(f)$ can be simplified to $\inf\{\|x\|\mid f(x)=0\}$, which quantifies how interior the origin is to the set $\{x \mid f(x)>0\}$.
 In this light, the constants in this rate agree with those in the guarantees of~\cite{Grimmer2017-radial-subgradient}, up to small constants.

 The classic convergence rates of the subgradient method improve in the presence of growth conditions like~\eqref{eq:Lojasiewicz-sub} or~\eqref{eq:sharp-lower-bound}.
 For example growth with exponent $\theta=1/2$ corresponds to the case of quadratic growth (generalizing strong convexity) and leads to faster $O(1/\epsilon)$ convergence, see~\cite{Bach2012} as a simple example.
 When $\theta=0$, sharp growth enables the classic subgradient method to converge linearly, as shown by Polyak~\cite{Polyak1969,Polyak1979} more than 50 years ago.
 Recalling that these quantities are preserved from primal to radial dual (Propositions~\ref{prop:lojasiewicz} and~\ref{prop:sharpness}), we find the same improvements to hold for our radial subgradient method.
 The following two theorems establish this speed up when $\theta=0$ and $\theta>0$, using the radially dual Polyak stepsize $\alpha_k=(f^\Gamma(y_k)-d^*)/\|\zeta_k'\|^2$. \begin{theorem} Consider any upper semicontinuous, concave $f$ with $R(f)>0$ and $p^* = \sup f\in\RR_{++}$ attained at $x^*\in\varSpace$.
 Fixing $\alpha_k=(f^\Gamma(y_k)-d^*)/\|\zeta_k'\|^2$, if $f$ satisfies the sharp growth condition~\eqref{eq:sharp-upper-bound}, then the radial subgradient method (Algorithm~\ref{alg:radial-subgradient-method}) has $x_k=y_k/f^\Gamma(y_k)$ satisfy